Thpopel/Portfolio/dataviz.md

 <img src="EDA1.png" width="700"/>

-If you have any questions about the code that's applied in this example, please take a look at my previous topic on descriptive statistics for a summary!
+If you have any questions about the code that's applied in this example prior to "plt.pie", please take a look at my previous topic on descriptive statistics for a summary!

+plt.pie utilizes matplotlibs pie plot function.
+We group by 'Platform' to specifically view the platforms of interest, sum the global sales count per platform, and then create the labels for the graph. plt.plot shows the image we have just created.

 **Graph:**